Last update: Feb. 18, 2022

 Victor and Erna's son, Gabriel Bach studied Law in England.
 He is a graduate of University College, London, from where, in 1998, he was awarded Fellowship.
 In 1949 he was awarded the Buchanan prize from the Lincoln Inn for the best student of the year.
 In 1953, he entered the office of the Israel State Attorney, rising through the ranks, ultimately becoming Israel's chief State Attorney between 1969 and 1982.
 When he was Deputy State Attorney, in the early sixties, he was a member of the prosecution team of four in the trial of Adolf Eichmann.
 In 1968, 1970, and 1980, he represented Israel at United Nations conventions in Switzerland, Japan, and Venezuela.
 From 1982 until his retirement, he was a Supreme-Court Justice.
 In 1997 he was awarded the honorary title of "Yekir Yerushalaim" (Distinguished Citizen of Jerusalem).
 In November 2000, he visited Berlin, and interviewed with Engelbert Sauter for German TV.

-Gabby is married to (another) Ruth, Ruth (b.
+Gabby was married to (another) Ruth, Ruth (b.
 Arazi) Bach.
 Ruth Arazi Bach is the daughter of Yehuda Arazi (1907-1959), Haganah leader and organizer of "illegal" immigration to Palestine (see his entry in Encyclopedia Judaica, and Yael Rosemann's 1995 book (in Hebrew), about him, called "Melekh Hatkhbulot").
 Gabriel and Ruth (b.
 Arazi) Bach have 3 children:

 Jonathan Bach (May 27, 1959-Dec.
 1, 2004), was a partner in the Tel-Aviv Law firm Bach, Arad, and Scharf, one of the leading law firms in Israel.
 Jonathan was married to Maya.
 Their children are: Ya'ar (b.
 1989), Metar (b.
 1994), and Carmel (b.
 1998).

-The next child of Gabriel and Mina Bach was Hugo Bach (1901- Oct.
+The next child of Gabriel and Minna Bach was Hugo Bach (1901- Oct.
 11, 1946).
 Hugo was married to Magda Levine Bach.
 He was an active Zionist and emigrated to Palestine already in 1922.
 Hugo and Magda had two children: Miriam Bach (b.
 1942) and Gideon Bach (b.
 April 4, 1940).
 Miriam is a lawyer, who lives in Tel-Aviv, and who is the single parent of Michal.
 Gideon Bach was the Chair of the Dept. of Human Genetics at the Hadassah Medical School of the Hebrew University for thirty years, and an expert in the Jewish genetic disease Tai-Sachs.
-Gideon has two daughters: Irit Bach, (b.
+Gideon has two daughters: Irit Bach (b.
 Feb.
-1971), and Galia Bach, (b.
+1971), and Galia Bach (b.
 Oct.
 1974).
 In 2004 Gideon became a grandfather.

 The second-youngest child was Selmar.
 He was born on March 28, 1898 in Unsleben.
 He served in World War I in the 5.
 Infanterie-Regiment, 2.
 Ersatz Bataillon, 1.
 Kompagnie (we still have his Militar-Pass).
 Between Oct.
 11, 1938 and Dec.
 3, 1938, he was a prisoner in the notorious Buchenwald Concentration Camp, near Weimar.
 Thanks to his brother Victor, he got out and made it to Palestine, where he lived in the same Building as Hedwig.
 He was married, but did not have any children.
 He died in the early 1950s.

-The youngest surviving child of Gabriel and Mina Bach was Robert Bach (1902- c.
+The youngest surviving child of Gabriel and Minna Bach was Robert Bach (1902- c.
 1984).
 Robert was the most cheerful and fun-loving of his family, always cracking jokes, and in a good mood.
 With his brother Selmar, he ran the family business of horse-trading, first in their native Unsleben, and between 1933 and 1939, in nearby Meinigen (their address was 2 Feodoren Str., and the business was at Leipziger Str.
 18).
 In 1934, he married Liesel (b.
 Stiefel) Bach (Aug.
 12, 1910- ca. Feb.
 5, 2007).
 Liesel is the daughter of Karl Stiefel (who was killed in WWI), and Frieda (b.
 Kahn) Stiefel.
 Robert and Liesel immigrated to Palestine in the late thirties, owning and running a dairy farm outside of Jerusalem.
 When Jerusalem expanded, and their dairy farm became part of the suburbia, they were forced to move out.
 They went to Sa'ar Heffer, in the Sharon, growing citrus.
 Robert and Liesel have one daughter: Esther Bach Yerushalmi (Esti) (b.
 Meinigen, 1938).
 Esther was married to Yehuda Yerushalmi (?-2006), who was a member, and later director, of the Dan Bus cooperative.
 Esther and Yehuda have two children:

 Last Update: Jan.
 15, 2018 (correct minor errors)